 The workers’ compensation attorneys from the Law Offices of Anidjar & Levine can help.
 We have the resources available to explain your options and get the full benefits you deserve.

 According to the Florida Division of Workers’ Compensation, most employees in the state have coverage.
 However, the rules vary depending on the industry.
 For instance, if a construction company has even one employee, that worker must have insurance.
-However, a non-construction agency must provide workers’ compensation benefits if they have more than four employees.
+However, a non-construction agency must provide workers’ compensation benefits if it has more than four employees.

 Typically, very small businesses are exempt from providing workers’ compensation coverage.